cambrad3/cambrad3.github.io/index.md

 <img src= "https://www.dropbox.com/s/sydi270fof3uagz/Screen%20Shot%202019-11-13%20at%202.33.49%20PM.png?raw=1" width="500">

-We have also trained boosting algorithms, the gradient boosted tree regressor.
+We also trained boosting algorithms, such as the gradient boosted tree regressor.
 This gives similar performance compared to other models explored.
 Below chart compares various models.

  <img src="https://www.dropbox.com/s/uhtaj2o945p1vpq/Screen%20Shot%202019-11-13%20at%202.34.30%20PM.png?raw=1" width="500">

+Many of these models were comparable in predictive performance. **Gradient boosted regression** gave the best **RMSE at 1.39**, while **Huber regression gave the best MAE at .99**.

 #### Career win share per season prediction for rookies

 <img src = "https://www.dropbox.com/s/k02cn0ys7h16wms/top_rookies_table3.PNG?raw=1">

 Above is an image of top rookies from 2017-2018 season and 2018-2019 season, including Atlanta Hawk's Trae Young.
-These rookies' career win shares were predicted using rookie features via linear regression.
-Then their prediction was matched with a career win share of players who have played 10 or more years in the NBA.
-If there were multiple matches, player in roughly the same position was picked (i.e. guard to guard).
-For Ben Simmons, Kevin Love as well as Amare Stoudemire were a match as it was interesting to see two "big mans" that Ben Simmons can potentially become.
+These rookies' career win shares per season were predicted using rookie features via linear regression.
+Then, their prediction was matched with a career win shares per season of players who have played 10 or more years in the NBA.
+If there were multiple matches, a player in roughly the same position was picked (i.e. guard to guard).
+For **Ben Simmons**, **Kevin Love** as well as **Amare Stoudemire** were matches.
+It was interesting to see that Ben Simmons was comparable to these two "big men".

 ### Conclusion